Patriarca crime family: Apalachin meeting and aftermath

-Patriarca Junior and the decline
+Patriarca Junior and decline

 After Patriarca's death, the New England family began a long period of decline, resulting from both legal prosecution and internal violence.
 Angiulo attempted to take over as boss from behind bars, while Larry Zannino, the family's top lieutenant, backed Patriarca's son Raymond Patriarca, Jr. for the position.
-The Commission approved Patriarca, Jr.'s ascendancy to leadership and his position was confirmed.
+The Commission approved Patriarca, Jr.'s ascendancy to leadership, and his position was confirmed.
 Zannino was made consigliere, but he was sentenced to thirty years in prison in 1987.
-Angiulo was sentenced to 45 years in prison on racketeering charges.
+Angiulo was sentenced to forty-five years in prison on racketeering charges.
 Other senior members died or were imprisoned, such as Henry Tameleo and Francesco Intiso.

 William "The Wild Man" Grasso, an East Hartford-based gangster, became underboss because of the younger Patriarca's weak leadership.
 Some investigators believed that Grasso was actually in charge, but these rumors ended when Grasso was found dead in June 1989, slain by a gangster from Springfield as factions of the family began fighting each other for dominance.
 Grasso's murder weakened Patriarca, Jr.'s position.
 Nicholas Bianco was eventually indicted for the murder, but he became acting underboss before taking over the family's Providence operations.

-On March 26, 1990, Patriarca, Jr. and twenty other family members and associates were indicted on charges of racketeering, extortion, narcotics, gambling, and murder.
+On March 26, 1990, Patriarca, Jr. and twenty other family members and associates were indicted on charges of racketeering, extortion, narcotics, gambling and murder.
 The indictments included underboss Bianco, consigliere Joseph Russo, and lieutenants Biagio DiGiacomo, Vincent Ferrara, Matthew Guglielmetti, Joseph A. Tiberi Sr, Dennis Lepore, Gaetano J. Milano, Jack Johns, John "Sonny" Castagna, Louis Fallia, Frank and Louis Pugliono, Frank Colontoni and Robert Carrozza.
 The arrests were described as "the most sweeping attack ever launched on a single organized crime family."
 One of the most damaging pieces of evidence was a tape recording of a Mafia induction ceremony, at which thirteen mafiosi were present.
 Because of this embarrassment, Patriarca was replaced as boss by Bianco, who maintained a very low profile.
-However, Bianco was sentenced to eleven years in prison in 1991, while eight other family members were convicted on Racketeer Influenced and Corrupt Organizations Act (RICO) charges.
-Bianco died in prison in 1994.
+However, Bianco was sentenced to 11 years in prison in 1991, while eight other family members were convicted on Racketeer Influenced and Corrupt Organizations Act (RICO) charges.
+Bianco died in prison in November 1994.

 On January 6, 1992, all of the defendants in the RICO trial pleaded guilty and received lengthy sentences and large fines.
 Patriarca, Jr. was sentenced to eight years in prison in June 1992 after pleading guilty to racketeering charges.
 In 1993, 26 others were indicted and convicted for running a bookmaking operation.